MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 The sandbox endpoint is [https://adinsight.api.sandbox.bingads.microsoft.com/Api/Advertiser/AdInsight/v12/AdInsightService.svc](https://adinsight.api.sandbox.bingads.microsoft.com/Api/Advertiser/AdInsight/v12/AdInsightService.svc).

-#### <a name="adinsight-currencycode"></a>ISO Currency Codes
-The *Currency* value set is renamed as [CurrencyCode](../ad-insight-service/currencycode.md).
-The values are updated with ISO codes e.g., *USD* replaces *USDollar*.

-The new value set is used with the [GetEstimatedBidByKeywords](../ad-insight-service/getestimatedbidbykeywords.md) and [GetEstimatedPositionByKeywords](../ad-insight-service/getestimatedpositionbykeywords.md) operations.

-The new value set is used with the [BidLandscapePoint](../ad-insight-service/bidlandscapepoint.md), [EstimatedBidAndTraffic](../ad-insight-service/estimatedbidandtraffic.md), and [EstimatedPositionAndTraffic](../ad-insight-service/estimatedpositionandtraffic.md) objects.

 #### <a name="adinsight-locationids"></a>Location Identifiers for Keyword Estimates
 The list of *PublisherCountries* is replaced with a list of *LocationIds* for both the [GetEstimatedBidByKeywords](../ad-insight-service/getestimatedbidbykeywords.md) and [GetEstimatedPositionByKeywords](../ad-insight-service/getestimatedpositionbykeywords.md) operations.
 This change enables you to get more accurate estimates by refining the requested locations e.g., city or metro area.